‘Father, Son and House of Gucci’: Lady Gaga is magnificent in explosive ‘House of Gucci’

-Gaga and Driver play former couple Patrizia Reggiani and Maurizio Gucci.
-He was the head of the Gucci fashion house and his ex-wife Patrizia Reggiani, a wealthy Italian socialite and high fashion personality.
+He was the head of the Gucci fashion house, she, his ex-wife – a wealthy Italian socialite and high fashion personality.
 When married, they became one of the world’s first celebrity power couples.
-The film deals with the aftermath of his death after Patrizia hired a hitman to kill him in 1995.
-The story is inspired by Sarah Forden’s book, The House of Gucci: A Sensational Story of Murder, Madness, Glamour, and Greed and directed by renowned director Ridley Scott.
+Things soon went awry though and the film deals with the aftermath of Maurizio’s death after Patrizia hired a hitman to kill him in 1995.

-It has quite a supporting cast, also starring Al Pacino, Jared Leto, Salma Hayek, Jack Huston, Reeve Carney and Jeremy Irons.
+Inspired by Sarah Forden’s book, The House of Gucci: A Sensational Story of Murder, Madness, Glamour, and Greed, the movie is in very capable hands with renowned director Ridley Scott at its helm.
+It has quite a supporting cast too, also starring Al Pacino, Jared Leto, Salma Hayek, Jack Huston, Reeve Carney and Jeremy Irons.

 “I met Maurizio at a party and he fell madly in love with me.
 I was exciting and different,” said Reggiani.
 The pair married in 1972 when they were both 24.